ashmonger/ovh_docs/pages/cloud/dedicated/network_ipv6/guide.en-gb.md

 > [!primary]
 >
 > The default gateway for your IPv6 block (IPv6_GATEWAY) is usually xxxx.xxxx.xxxx.xxFF:FF:FF:FF:FF.
-Please note that the leading "0's" can be removed in an IPv6 to avoid errors when calculating the gateway.
+Please note that the leading "0's" can be removed in an IPv6 to avoid errors when determining the gateway.

 >
 > For example: